drshahizan/HPDP/2425/project/p2/GroupA/readme.md

 | Naïve Bayes | 0.62        | 0.80 / 0.83 / 0.37      | 0.20 / 0.16 / 0.95     | 0.32 / 0.27 / 0.53     |
 | Bi-LSTM     | **0.78** | **0.65 / 0.63 / 0.53** | **0.63 / 0.52 / 0.64** | **0.64 / 0.57 / 0.58** |

-The **Bi-LSTM** model significantly outperformed the Naïve Bayes model by 16 percentage points in accuracy, demonstrating its ability to capture more complex patterns like sarcasm and code-switching in the text data[cite: 360, 554, 556].
+The **Bi-LSTM** model significantly outperformed the Naïve Bayes model by 16 percentage points in accuracy, demonstrating its ability to capture more complex patterns like sarcasm and code-switching in the text data.

 ---

-## 🏁 Conclusion
+## 🏋️ Conclusion

-This project successfully demonstrated the feasibility of building a real-time sentiment analysis pipeline using an integrated stack of Apache Kafka, Spark, and Elasticsearch[cite: 566].
-The system is capable of ingesting, processing, and visualizing large volumes of streaming data from Reddit, providing valuable insights into public opinion on movies[cite: 567].
-The Bi-LSTM model proved to be more balanced and nuanced compared to the Naïve Bayes model, which showed a strong bias towards classifying comments as neutral[cite: 571].
+This project successfully demonstrated the feasibility of building a real-time sentiment analysis pipeline using an integrated stack of Apache Kafka, Spark, and Elasticsearch.
+The system is capable of ingesting, processing, and visualizing large volumes of streaming data from Reddit, providing valuable insights into public opinion on movies.
+The Bi-LSTM model proved to be more balanced and nuanced compared to the Naïve Bayes model, which showed a strong bias towards classifying comments as neutral.

 ---

 ## 🚀 Future Work

-* **Model Enhancement**: Fine-tuning the Bi-LSTM model's hyperparameters or employing pre-trained transformer models like BERT could further improve sentiment prediction accuracy[cite: 577].
+* **Model Enhancement**: Fine-tuning the Bi-LSTM model's hyperparameters or employing pre-trained transformer models like BERT could further improve sentiment prediction accuracy.
-* **Data Expansion**: The pipeline could be extended to include data from other social media platforms like Twitter or a wider range of subreddits to create a more comprehensive analysis[cite: 581].
+* **Data Expansion**: The pipeline could be extended to include data from other social media platforms like Twitter or a wider range of subreddits to create a more comprehensive analysis.
-* **Scalability Improvements**: Further optimizations could be made to the Spark and Kafka configurations, such as adjusting partition strategies, to enhance the scalability and real-time processing capabilities of the system[cite: 584].
+* **Scalability Improvements**: Further optimizations could be made to the Spark and Kafka configurations, such as adjusting partition strategies, to enhance the scalability and real-time processing capabilities of the system.